 Nelsonville, OH 45764

 Hidden Hollow Campground

-Just like its name, the Hidden Hollow Campground is perfectly hidden making it a good spot for those looking for a camping ground that is well out of sight.
+Just like its name, the Hidden Hollow Campground is perfectly hidden making it a good spot for those looking for a free camping ground that is well out of sight.
 It is easily accessible for those who live in Ohio, but residents of Pittsburgh and Cleveland can also troop in here as the campsite is just close by.
 There are a lot of things you can do when you visit the Hidden Hollow Campground.
 You can visit the nearby shooting range and perfect your shooting skills or check out the place as you go hiking along the trails.

 Hidden Hollow Campground– Fernwood State Forest

 11 Twp Rd 181

 There are many campsites to choose from here and it is completely free.
 You can also bring your pets with you and leave them to roam about freely but it is always advisable to keep them on a leash so you don’t have to go looking for them when they wander off.